csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 The latter is the part of TTI that I have never liked.
 The intent is probably
-sensible: a page that is still fetching resources may not be as settled as one that has gone quiet, but the threshold itself—no more than two in-flight `GET` requests for five seconds—is inevitably arbitrary, and allows network behaviour to influence a metric that many people read as interactivity.
+sensible: a page that is still fetching resources may not be as settled as one that has gone quiet, but the threshold itself — no more than two in-flight `GET` requests for five seconds — is inevitably arbitrary, and allows network behaviour to influence a metric that many people read as interactivity.
 Frustratingly, in a world of tag managers, tracking, ads, lazy loading, and more, forensic control over network activity is seldom within developers’ reach.

 That means TTI can move because of long tasks, but it can also move because the page fails to reach that required network quietness.
-This is precisely what happened here—a network optimisation changed the network profile, TTI moved, and the TBT Window grew.
+This is precisely what happened here — a network optimisation changed the network profile, TTI moved, and the TBT Window grew.

 Consider also the case of